 In 1995, Michael helped co-produce, along with his former Shorewood student Oman Quijano, Seattle based R & B group “Second Nature”, who was first recorded on his label, Whitecap Records.
 They were later released on Intermix Records and toured nationally for two years.

 In the fall of 1992, Michael continued his teaching career, but this time at the elementary level, where he delivered vocal and general music instruction to Syre Elementary students aged 5-9.
 He continued this on a part-time basis until June 2007, when the MB Band became his sole professional focus.
-Today, The Michael Benson Band is the single most sought-after band in the Northwest, playing about 100 non-club dates a year, many of them booked over a year in advance.
+Today The Michael Benson Band is the most award-winning band in the Northwest, booking most events a year or more in advance.

 Brian is an eclectic guitarist with broad experience as a performer and studio musician; he easily shifts gears between jazz, rock, pop, funk, soul, country, blues and other genres.